cirosantilli/linux-cheat/terminal.md

     In this way, the red attribute goes for both `a` and `b`, until it is turned off for `c`.

-[wiki-ansi-escape]: http://en.wikipedia.org/wiki/ANSI_escape_code

-    The list of all possible SGR parameters and can also be at [wiki-ansi-escape][].
+    The list of all possible SGR parameters and can also be at [this wiki page](wiki-ansi-escape).

     Besides `m`, there are many other possible characters, which have different effects.
 The list of all characters can be found at [wiki-ansi-escape]: <http://en.wikipedia.org/wiki/ANSI_escape_code>.

+[wiki-ansi-escape]: http://en.wikipedia.org/wiki/ANSI_escape_code

 ##cursor position